Mullebrouck/code-my-life/introduction.md

 # Pilot Episode

-> Super Power Coding is a Youtube channel about coding as a super power.
+> Super Power Coding is a YouTube channel about coding as a super power.

+## Intro:

+Channel about coding as a super power.
+Not limited to super heroes.
+Athletes, musicians, writers, coders.

+## Flying as a super power
+What would you do if you had a super power eg. flying Save time in commutes
+Earn 10X in TaskRabbit
+YouTube channel about how to fly

+## Coding is a super power
+Writing is a power
+Coding is a super power
+Automate things
+Work faster and smarter
+Be Batman
+Be James Bond